New in 3.5.14: preparing for updates

-Major BlueMind upgrades (to a newer version, for instance from v2.x to v3.x or from v3.0.x to v3.5.x) require software deposit addresses to be updated.
+Major BlueMind upgrades (e.g. from v2.x to v3.x or from v3.0.x to v3.5.x) require software deposit addresses to be updated.
 The subscription file must therefore be updated for you to perform the version upgrade.

-This BlueMind upgrade must not be performed at the same time as a major distribution update (e.g. Ubuntu 12.04 to Ubuntu 16.04).
+Do not perform such BlueMind upgrades at the same time as a major distribution update (e.g. Ubuntu 12.04 to Ubuntu 16.04).
 To perform major distribution upgrades, please contact your integrator service provider or contact us via our ticket platform.

 For major upgrades, you must contact BlueMind to obtain a new subscription file.